Main content and articles

 What is The International House of Mojo?

-The International House of Mojo (often alternatively referred to as Mixnmojo, The House of Mojo, or simply Mojo) is a web site that was founded by James Spafford in 1997 to serve as a fan resource dedicated to the San Francisco based game studio LucasArts Entertainment Company (often abbreviated as LEC, and formerly known as Lucasfilm Games), the video game division of Lucasfilm, Ltd. It is a member of the formerly bustling LucasArts Fan Network, and was born amidst a fertile crush of Monkey Island fan sites like The SCUMM Bar to act as more of an all-purpose online destination for content related to LEC's body of work as opposed to focusing on a specific property.
+The International House of Mojo (often alternatively referred to as Mixnmojo, The House of Mojo, or simply Mojo) is a website that was founded by James Spafford in 1997 to serve as a fan resource dedicated to the San Francisco based game studio LucasArts Entertainment Company (often abbreviated as LEC, and formerly known as Lucasfilm Games), the video game division of Lucasfilm, Ltd. It was born amidst a fertile crush of Monkey Island fan sites like The SCUMM Bar to act as more of an all-purpose online destination for content related to LEC's body of work as opposed to focusing on a specific property.
 Although the site has undergone various changes and transitions over the years, that underlying purpose has remained consistent.

 Where does the name "The International House of Mojo" come from?